Krunklehorn/io-scene-gzrs2/README.md

 * Automatically triangulates quads and ngons
   * For best results, user should do so manually
-* Selected mesh must be non-manifold
+* Selected mesh must be manifold

 ## Lightmap Export (.lm)